English for Speakers of Other Languages (ESOL)

 This course is open to:

-- • Have the right to live and work in the UK
+• • Individuals that have the legal right to live and work in the UK

-- • Have a prior ESOL qualification (if any)
+• • People that have a prior ESOL qualification (if any)

 Before starting, you will need to complete: